um4r12/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================

-Textual content is copyright Muhammad Umer Khan (C) 2020 under the CC-BY-SA 4.0 unsupported license.
+Textual content is copyright (aside from gutenberg stories) Muhammad Umer Khan (C) 2020 under the CC-BY-SA 4.0 unsupported license.
 Attribution should be a hyperlink to the repository and (C) 2020 Muhammad Umer Khan visible in the text.